 9. The Operator shall post an identification sign which shall display the Operator’s Name, Mine Name, and Permit Number at the entrance of the property.

 10. In the event the Operator ceases active mining, all exposed critical disturbed areas will be stabilized and all measures employed for erosion and sedimentation control will be maintained by the Operator.
-Should extraction of mineral or material cease prior to completion of the mining Plan, the Operator shall complete the reclamation as provided for in this Plan within twenty-four (24) months from date of cessation or shall request an "Inactive Status" as provided for in the Permit for this surface mining operation.
+Should extraction of mineral or material cease prior to completion of the mining Plan, the Operator shall complete the reclamation as provided for in this Plan within 24 months from date of cessation or shall request an "Inactive Status" as provided for in the Permit for this surface mining operation.

 VI.
 PERFORMANCE CRITERIA FOR RECLAMATION